Carmen stared at the stately building through a hot splash of tears. It was 12:10 now, and it was over.

 She was unaware of the perplexed stares her shimmering gown and otherworldly demeanor provoked of passersby.
 As she made her way back to St. Paul’s, the four-foot train was stepped on more than a few times, but she didn’t notice that either.

-She drifted up the walkway, through the foyer and into St. Paul’s Chapel.
+She drifted up the walkway, through the foyer and into the chapel.
 The church was empty of course, and there were no traces that anyone had been there.
 It was as if the wedding that should have been Carmen’s had never taken place.

-Satisfied that things were as they should be, Carmen removed the pearl handled .380 from her beaded bag, closed her eyes and began her new life.
+Satisfied that things were as they should be, Carmen removed the pearl handled .380 from her beaded bag.
+She held the barrel to her temple, closed her eyes, and began her new life.